 - Houseplant potting soil

 - Peat and aeration stones

 - All-purpose, balanced houseplant fertilizer

-The Monstera genus belongs to the Araceae family, and has beautiful large leaves.
-It is particularity striking when mature, with its puckered, intricate leaf patterns and exotic looks.
+The Monstera genus belongs to the Araceae family and has beautiful large leaves.
+It is particularly striking when mature, with its puckered, intricate leaf patterns and exotic looks.
 These plants also have the attribute of being both easy and hard workers.
 Although it is a plant that does not like losing its humidity, it usually will not have too much trouble if you have an automatic system in place to help regulate that for you.

-However, it may be wise to provide an alternative water reservoir for those times when a synthetic misting cannot occur.
+However, it may be wise to provide an alternative water reservoir for those times when synthetic misting cannot occur.
 Furthermore, the Monstera Thai Constellation is the only variety of this species that will produce edible fruit.
 But these must be produced on well-matured plants and in tropical climes.
 So let your plant work hard for you by providing such useful strategies to make sure that plants are living their best lives!